Watermelon Beginning Sound Puzzles

 Picnic Alphabet Sensory Bin

-You May Also Like the Get Ready to Read Summer Camp:
+You May Also Like The Summer Morning Tubs:

 Download the Watermelon Beginning Sounds Puzzles:

-To get the watermelon beginning sound puzzles, fill out the form below with your name and email address.
+To get the watermelon beginning sound puzzles, sign up here: